Ever heard of thanatology? No? That’s normal — it isn’t exactly the first listing that pops up on job boards.

 What Does a Thanatologist Do?

 It’s likely that you’ve never heard of thanatology as a career option.
 Since death impacts human culture on so many levels, the available professions range widely.
 Coroners, therapists, sociologists, doctors, and archaeologists all fit under the thanatologist header.

 There’s no real way to categorize what a thanatologist does because the career options range so widely.
-Only one theme ties them together: Thanatologists focus on the study of death and how human beings react to it.
+Only one theme ties them together: Thanatologists are professionals who focus on the study of death and how human beings react to it.

 Different types of thanatologists

 There are a few different types of thanatologists.
 From music to religious counseling, their work spans a wide range of services.
 Each person may need something different to cope with these challenging emotions.

 - Biological thanatologists often work in forensic sciences as coroners and medical examiners.